Jerome-Yao/CS307-project1/project1.md

 #### Java

-- In concurrent mode, the script first parses the data and stores it into a list.
-It then imports the data in three concurrent batches based on parent-child table relationships.
-Each batch is mutually independent, allowing concurrent imports.
-Lower-level data depends on the completion of higher-level data.
-The third batch exclusively imports the ​order_details​ table by splitting the list into multiple sub-batches for multi-threaded import.
+- **Data Parsing and Storing**: Initially, the script parses the input data and stores it into a list structure.
+This list serves as a temporary repository that holds the data before it is imported into the database.
+- **Concurrent Batch Imports**: The data is then imported in three separate concurrent batches.
+This approach is based on the parent-child relationships between different tables within the database.
+- **Order Details Import**: The third batch is dedicated exclusively to importing the `order_details` table.
+This is a critical step because the `order_details` table often contains a large volume of data that needs to be processed.
+- **Sub-Batching for Multi-Threaded Import**: To further enhance the efficiency of the import process, the list containing `order_details` data is split into multiple sub-batches.
+These sub-batches are then imported concurrently using multi-threading, which helps to distribute the workload and reduce the total import time.

 #### Python